Winter brings the inevitable need for winter clothing. When selecting a winter coat, scarves,

 gloves, and other items to stave off the cold, most of us naturally aim for practical yet

 effortlessly sleek and stylish.
 However, the reality often sees you looking like a walking

 Follow our guidance for how to avoid the Michelin Man look and stay smart and stylish this winter.

 While it can be tempting to make a statement and go for something a bit different with your overcoat, it’s best to keep it neutral and classic to make it as versatile and as possible.
-This grey herringbone overcoat from Racing Green is understated and effortlessly sleek, and can be worn with a suit as a part of smart casual outfit.
+An overcoat is understated and effortlessly sleek, and can be worn with a suit as a part of smart casual outfit.
 The herringbone pattern adds depth and texture without overdoing it, leaving you to add or take away accents with accessories.

 Ditch those ski gloves or woolly mittens for something more sophisticated like these Harris tweed gloves.
 The combination of leather and wool makes them practical as well as warm, and gives your hands more freedom of movement compared to bulky sports gloves.

-If you’re heading for a Christmas work party or a formal event, go one step further with a dress scarf like this paisley scarf from Scott & Taylor.
+If you’re heading for a Christmas work party or a formal event, go one step further with a dress scarf.

 Boots are winter staple, protecting against damp weather as well as the cold.
-For everyday work wear, simply swap smart shoes for something like these black Chelsea boots from Limehaus, which are easy to match, or these dark tan chukka boots from Racing Green for a winter-proof smart casual look.
+For everyday work wear, simply swap smart shoes for something like black chelsea are easy to match, or try some dark tan chukka boots for a winter-proof smart casual look.